Training generations of mental health professionals

 We are now accepting applications for Summer 2021 internships!
 Information on how to apply below.

-If you’re a MSW, MFT, or clinical psychology graduate student who’s passionate about working with women experiencing homelessness and formerly homeless women, we invite you to apply to Downtown Women’s Center’s Clinical Internship Program.
+If you’re an MSW, MFT, or clinical psychology graduate student who’s passionate about working with women experiencing homelessness and formerly homeless women, we invite you to apply to DWC’s Clinical Internship Program!

-The program offers training in various modalities with an emphasis on Trauma-Informed Care.
-The population you’ll serve are facing challenges related to homelessness, mental health, substance use, and trauma (historical and on-going).
+The program offers training in various modalities with an emphasis on Trauma-Informed Care (TIC).
+The population you’ll serve faces challenges related to homelessness, mental health, substance use, and trauma (historical and on-going).
 Interns will utilize assessment tools to identify areas for growth and healing, and will provide clinical/health case management, psychosocial assessments, individual therapy and psycho-educational groups.
-Through a Trauma-Informed Care approach, interns will work to help improve clients’ overall well-being and life stability.
-Interns will have an integral role in service provision and will be assigned clients who are enrolled in one or more of DWC’s departments: Health & Wellness’ Trauma Recovery Center, Permanent Supportive Housing, or Community-Based Housing program.
+Through a TIC approach, interns will work to help improve clients’ overall well-being and life stability.
+Interns will play an integral role in service provision and will be assigned clients who are enrolled in one or more of DWC’s departments: our Health & Wellness Program’s Trauma Recovery Center, our Permanent Supportive Housing Program, or our Community-Based Housing Program.

 Our Training Model

-Interns who complete Downtown Women’s Center’s clinical training program will leave with a toolkit of evidence-based interventions grounded in:
+Interns who complete DWC’s clinical training program will leave with a toolkit of evidence-based interventions grounded in: